volkb/dokcer-sql-server/README.md

     ```
 2. Create your script for restoring the database.
 Use the following command to assist you in getting the names of the .mdf and .ldf in your backup.
     ```RESTORE FILELISTONLY FROM DISK='<PATH-To-YOUR-BACKUP-FILE>' WITH FILE=1```

+3. create a folder in the /Docker directory called 'databases'

-3. Open a terminal (for windows use Powershell), and cd into the directory of the docker-compose file
+4. Open a terminal (for windows use Powershell), and cd into the directory of the docker-compose file

-4. Run `docker-compose up` and wait for the terminal to read "Finished setup script"
+5. Run `docker-compose up` and wait for the terminal to read "Finished setup script"

-5. open Sql Server mgmt studio and login, your options should read as follows:
+6. open Sql Server mgmt studio and login, your options should read as follows:
 	```
 	Server type: Database Engine
 	Server name: localhost,1433